softlayer/softlayer-python/docs/cli.rst

 	  vs         Virtual Servers.

 	  To use most commands your SoftLayer username and api_key need to be configured.
-The easiest way to do that is to use: 'sl config setup'
+The easiest way to do that is to use: 'sl setup'

 As you can see, there are a number of commands/sections.
 To look at the list of subcommands for virtual servers type `sl vs`.
 For example: